“The Constitution Versus the Court: Some Thoughts on Hills on Amar,” 94 Nw. U. L. Rev. 205 (1999)

 Date of Authorship for this Version

 Amar, Akhil Reed, "The Constitution Versus the Court: Some Thoughts on Hills on Amar" (1999).
 Faculty Scholarship Series.
-Paper 843.
+843.